 To view these options, click the tournament title in the Director panel.

-If you ignore the sitouts, the players at the tables who get them will have no scores at all – and will likely be very unhappy.
-In certain tournament formats, the game gets cancelled automatically if there is a sitout at the end of round 1.
+In Swiss Pairs the game gets cancelled automatically if there is a sitout at the end of round 1.

 To replace a sitout (or a disconnected player), right-click on the seat where you want to invite a substitute.
 A menu with several options will appear.
 You can choose “Substitute – Any” to invite any random substitute, or “Substitute – Select” to invite a specific user.